 With real-time technology, enhanced media delivery and augmented email experiences bring cross-channel campaigns to life.
 Content is captured live from social media channels, websites, or custom feeds and displayed in the inbox uniquely for every opener.
 Email can contain the same content relevance as social media and website properties.

 Personalizing email content without a customer profile can still be done effectively with standard targeting variables.
 But, combining customer profile information with standard real-time variables is the highest form of contextual email, reaching into both behavioral and targeted segmentation.
 Either way, email can carry much deeper relevance contextually with interactive properties versus static content.

 The Future of Email

 As email continues to evolve, inbox marketing will become more intelligent.
-Systems capable of utilizing customer information and moment-of-open technology will stand out from competitors.
+Systems capable of utilizing data for email marketing, customer information, and moment-of-open technology will stand out from competitors.
 Email will feel far more customer-centric moving forward as content evolves with the client’s journey and becomes much more service oriented.